Repairing Streets and Roads in South Lake Tahoe

 Local Funding for Pothole Repair and Road Maintenance

-To improve the safety and quality of local streets and roads in South Lake Tahoe, the City Council is considering placing a Road Improvement Measure on the November 2017 ballot.
+To improve the safety and quality of local streets and roads in South Lake Tahoe, the City Council voted to place a Road Improvement Measure on the November 2017 ballot.
 This measure would increase the local sales tax paid by residents, second homeowners and visitors by one-half percent to fund local road improvements.

 The City Council is recommending this measure as a dedicated special tax.
 This means, by law, funds could ONLY be used to improve local streets and roads.